wmhilton-stoplight/platform-docs/4.-documentation/stoplight-flavored-markdown.md

 ```
 ````

-Currently, it doesn't affect the functionality in any way, but can be used for readability purposes.
-In the future, we might introduce features in Try It, that actually utilize this parameter.

 ## Tabs

 An SMD tab container is a `tab` annotation, followed by the tab content, and closed by a final `tab-end` annotation.

 <!-- theme: danger -->

-> Tab containers cannot be nested.
+> Tab containers can't be nested.

 <!--
 type: tab